-The main house was first built as a 2 storey house by Peter Patterson who was born in New Hampshire and raised in Westfield, New York, before settling in Canada with his brothers in 1850.
-The house was likely built between 1855 after Peter Patterson purchased the west half of Lot 21, Concession 2 property in 1853 and 1859, when he married Kate (Catherine) E Haffrey of Richmond Hill.

-Initially, as shown in Figure 1, the 1860 structure exhibited several elements of the Gothic style including the steeply pitched roofs, and the gothic arched window in the attic floor on the south elevation.
+The main house was first built as a 2 storey house between 1855 and 1860 by Peter Patterson who was born in New Hampshire and raised in Westfield, New York, before settling in Canada with his brothers in 1850.
+Peter Patterson purchased the west half of Lot 21, Concession 2 property in 1853 and in 1859, married Kate (Catherine) E. Haffrey of Richmond Hill, Ontario.
+Initially, the 1860 structure exhibited several elements of the Gothic style including the steeply pitched roofs, and the gothic arched window in the attic floor on the south elevation.
 The window sizes, locations and pane pattern have been retained through to the present and contribute significantly to the structure's cultural heritage value.
-Also present in the 1870 form is the east side 1 storey addition, which was later expanded into a sunroom.

 In 1884, the Patterson family home was expanded and embellished.
 The rear wing of the house was raised and reroofed, increasing the space for living including a new staircase.
-Other exterior changes were quite notable - the chimneys were rebuilt, and the house obtained its notable vergeboard and fanciful woodwork trim and verandah.
+Other exterior changes were quite notable - the chimneys were rebuilt, and the house obtained its notable vergeboard and ornate woodwork trim and verandah.

 While it's not known who designed the original house, the 1884 alterations were designed by John T. Stokes, one of Ontario's earliest trained architects and engineers.
 From the August 1884 letters sent by Mr. Stokes to Mr. Patterson, the intent was to improve the house without having to "tear it up in pieces".
-The letters further outline descriptions of the work and measurements, as according to
+The letters further outline descriptions of the work and measurements, as according to Mr. Stokes, he understood that all of the work - the raising of the roof, the creation of the extensive trimming, was to be done by the Patterson Bros Company carpenters.

-Mr. Stokes, he understood that all of the work - the raising of the roof, the creation of the extensive trimming was to be done by the Patterson Bros Company carpenters.
-The resulting effect was admired in its time and for several years after with several comments focusing on how well the landscape, gardens and structures were combined to make a showpiece.
-It is noted that Mr and Mrs Patterson continued to stay in the house during the summer and remained a part of the Patterson and Maple community.
-A few months after Mr. Patterson's sudden passing at the house, the property was even featured in the Globe's Illustrated Saturday feature in the fall of 1904.
+The resulting effect was admired in its time and for several years after with several comments focusing on how well the landscape, gardens and structures were combined to make a showpiece home.
+It is noted that Mr. and Mrs. Patterson continued to stay in the house during the summer even when the Patterson Bros Company was relocated to another Ontario town and remained a part of the Patterson and Maple community.
+A few months after Mr. Peter Patterson's sudden passing at the house in 1904, the property was even featured in the Globe's Illustrated Saturday feature in the fall of that year.

-After Mr. Patterson's passing, Mrs Patterson continued to visit the property, but the house was not further altered until the 1920's, when Mrs. Patterson died, and her son John D. Patterson began the work of refurbishing the house.
-His changes were to add a 1 storey addition to the west gable of the house, and to expand the east addition into a sunroom.
+After Mr. Patterson's passing, Mrs. Patterson continued to visit the property, but the house was not further altered until the 1920's, when Mrs. Patterson died, and her son John D. Patterson began the work of refurbishing the house.
+His changes were to add a 1 storey addition to the west gable of the house, and to expand the east addition from the 1870's into a sunroom.
 These additions are subordinate to the building and do not detract from the earlier works.
-Once John D. Patterson passed in 1940,